SAP

 Bridging the gap between design specs and live implementation.

-Working across 4 development teams, I quickly realized that understanding how engineers built components was just as important as the design itself.
-I reviewed their CSS files, explored the UI5 Demo Kit, and learned the variables and component structures already used in production so my specs would map directly to implementation.
+Working with 4 development teams, I quickly realized that understanding how engineers built components was just as important as the design itself.
+I reviewed their CSS library, explored the UI5 Demo Kit, and learned the variables and component structures already used in production so my specs would map directly to implementation.

 Getting developer feedback early surfaced an issue I hadn’t anticipated: I was over-speccing.
-My annotations repeated color variables, spacing values, and text styles that were already defined in the base component we were extending.
+My annotations repeated variables and values that were already defined in the base component we were extending from.
 Developers interpreted those details as intentional overrides and would have hard-coded them, bypassing the default system tokens.

-To avoid unnecessary custom code and keep the components future-proof as SAP’s theming system evolved, I updated our handoff approach to only specify deviations from defaults rather than restating them.
+To avoid unnecessary custom code and keep the components future-proof as SAP’s theming system evolved, I updated our handoff approach to only specify deviations from defaults.
 This change simplified the specs and led to more accurate implementations across teams.

 Following the work on the Data Token, I used these specs to create a handoff template, which we documented and added directly to the DNA Web UI Kit.